1jour1vin

 Robert Parker - Wine Advocate

-I tasted the Pingus 2023 in its final blend, ready for bottling, earlier this year when Peter Sisseck decided to shorten the aging period.
-It is a vintage full of finesse and elegance, perhaps a little less concentrated, with exceptional texture and length on the palate, as well as very fine tannins that give it a chalky texture.
-It has a restrained maturity, with around 14% alcohol.
-The quality of the tannins is incredible, they are super elegant.
-It doesn't have the power of the 2022, but it has finesse; and in the long term, the wine should develop very well in the bottle.
-Could it be like the 1996 and the 2022 like the 1995?
-It's not as fresh as the more Atlantic vintages, but it has finesse.
+I tasted the 2023 Pingus as a final blend, ready for bottling, earlier this year, when Peter Sisseck decided to shorten the aging period.
+It is a vintage full of finesse and elegance, perhaps a bit less concentrated, with exceptional texture and length on the palate, as well as very fine tannins that give it a chalky texture.
+It exhibits restrained maturity, with about 14% alcohol.
+The quality of the tannins is incredible; they are super elegant.
+It lacks the power of the 2022, but it has finesse; and over the long term, the wine should age very well in the bottle.
+Could it be like the 1996, and the 2022 like the 1995?
+It isn’t as fresh as the more Atlantic-influenced vintages, but it has finesse.
 Only a handful of vineyards are capable of achieving such a result in a year like 2023.
-There are no signs of heat or overripeness.
+There is no sign of heat or overripeness.
 7,200 bottles produced.
 It should be bottled in May 2025.
-2026-2040
+2026–2040

 James Suckling